COLOSTRUM MANAGEMENT

 Amount & timing of colostrum feeding:

 The "4-4-4 RULE": Milk the cow within the first 4 hours after calving.
-Feed 4 quarts of "green" colostrum within the first 4 hours after birth.
-(In very small calves & Jerseys, it may be possible to get only 3 quarts in the calf).
-A second feeding of "green" colostrum should occur at 6-12 hours after birth.
+Feed 4 quarts (~4 liters) of "green" or "high-antibody" colostrum within the first 4 hours after birth.
+(In very small calves & Jerseys, it may be possible to get only 3 liters in the calf).
+A second feeding of "green" or "good" colostrum should occur at 6-12 hours after birth.
 If possible, colostrum feeding should continue on days 2 and 3 of the calf’s life (using transition milk).
-Colostrum of lesser quality (yellow or red colostrometer reading) can be used for these days.
+Colostrum of lesser quality (yellow or red colostrometer reading) can be used for later feedings.

 Each person administering colostrum needs to be taught the importance of colostrum and how to tube feed a calf that doesn't suckle with an esophageal feeder.
 Esophageal feeders with steel ball ends are preferred.
 Plastic or nylon ball ends can become sharp from the calf's teeth and cause damage to the calf's throat and esopagus.